Trapped fireshell (halo) of photons and pairs around black-hole horizon: source for ultra-high-energy particles: Electrons runaway in an opaque radiation fluid

 Such a runaway process has a time scale $\tau^e_{_{\rm KN}}=(\sigma^e_{_{\rm KN}}n_\gamma c)^{-1}$ of the instability, which is much larger than the thermalization time scale $\tau_\gamma$ (\ref{ttime}) of photons and pairs,

-and the gravitational time dilation factors $d\tau=(1-1/r)^{1/2}dt$ are simplified.
+here the gravitational time dilation factors $d\tau=(1-r_+/r)^{1/2}dt$ are simplified.
 The time scales (\ref{atime}), (\ref{freer}) and (\ref{kntime}) give $\tau^e_a<\tau_\gamma \ll \tau^e_{_{\rm KN}}$, implying that rather than being smeared out, the instability could develop a runaway solution.
-It makes drifting electrons start from microscopic perturbations (\ref{freer}) run to macroscopic motions (\ref{kntime}).
-It is necessary to perform numerical simulations to verify that such an instability and runaway solution indeed occur in an opaque fluid of photons and pairs at high temperature $T_\gamma \gg m_e$.
+It makes drifting electrons start from microscopic perturbations (\ref{freer}) and run to macroscopic motions (\ref{kntime}).